talicopanda/friendly-guide-to-uoft-cs/README.md

 - **Minors:** A lot of students like to explore their interests with a Minor in a different area.
 CS overlaps quite a bit with some Math and Stats requirements.
 Therefore, it is no surprise that most students end up doing a Minor in Stats or Math.
 - **CS Courses**:
   - [CSC458: Computer Networking Systems](https://artsci.calendar.utoronto.ca/course/csc458h1): The general consensus of the people who took this course is that it is a must for any CS student and they wish they took it earlier.
 - **Engineering Courses**: As a CS/FAS student, you may also take some Engineering courses (check with your registrar for any restrictions).
 You may also have engineering courses count towards your CS degree, just make sure you notify/ask [Computer Science Undergrad](mailto:cs.undergrad@utoronto.ca).
 Refer to the [Engineering Calendar](https://undergrad.engineering.utoronto.ca/academics-registration/academic-calendar/) for a list of all possible courses.
-A few notable courses:
-  - ECE568: Cyber Security - a great introduction to the classic and modern attacks and defenses as well as the theory and application of modern encryption methods.
-You will also learn about SSL, public and private keys, OAuth2, DDoS, cookies, domains, etc through practical labs.
+Here are a few notable courses for CS (check the engineering calendar for an accurate description):
+  - ECE568: Cyber Security
   - ECE419: Distributed Systems
   - ECE344: Operating Systems

 ## Extra-curricular Activities

+Extra-curriculars can go a long way towards giving you something similar to work experience, leadership skills and abilities to work with people in a group.
+It is seen very highly by most companies since it shows that the student is engaged and proactive in their field or community.

-There is a huge variety of clubs at UofT CS and a lot of people find deciding which ones to join difficult.
-Here, you will find a list of all the major CS clubs offered at UofT, separated by field of interest, with each club linking a repository with detailed information such as their website, what they do, how to join, current projects, resources, and why you should join!
+There is a huge variety of clubs at UofT realted to computer science, and a lot of people find deciding which ones to join difficult.
+Here, you will find a list of all the major clubs offered at UofT, separated by field of interest, with each club linking a repository with detailed information such as their website, what they do, how to join, current projects, resources, and why you should join!

+Note that the great majority of these clubs are fully student-run and there are many ways of getting involved, so don't hesitate to reach out and get in touch with them.

 ### Software Development
 - [Google Developer Student Club (GDSC)](https://gdsc.community.dev/university-of-toronto-st-george-campus/)